I present to you this cake decorating how to for beginners. Think of it as an amateur’s guide to Birthday Cake Decorating.

 -Buy some decorator tips—not a whole set, just a few basic ones to start.
 Wilton is a great source for that.
 Find them online or in any craft of party supply store.

 -Don’t worry about buying expensive pastry bags.
-I often use freezer Ziploc bags (because they are a little heavier).
+You can use freezer Ziploc bags (because they are a little heavier).
 It makes for very easy clean-up.

 -Find a picture of a cake you like and copy it.